Facebook's damage limitation drive hits trouble in Germany

 Tabea Roessner of the opposition Greens said the hearing had shown Facebook was still in ‘business as usual’ mode.
 “That disrespects those affected,” she told the Handelsblatt daily.

-Writing by Douglas Busvine, Editing by Matthew Mpoke Bigg, William Maclean
+Writing by Douglas Busvine; Editing by Matthew Mpoke Bigg, William Maclean